 - MaxAmps ($90)

-I’m likely getting a hbdude2k unit because I really like the 3D printed guard that is included.
+I went with a D3DRP unit because he’s local to me, has several colors available, and I really like the 3D printed guard that is included.
 One of the comments on the Team Trinity PSU is that the leads are very exposed and prone to snagging or getting bent during transport.
 If you’ve had experience with any of these pre-fab computer power supplies (or modding one yourself), let me know!